EMEASO23/latin102/Hyginus30.md

 Subject: Hercules necavit

+Translartion:

+When Hercules was a child, he killed two serpants, which were sent by Juno,

+with his two hands.
+As a result, he is given the title, the first born.

 **Section 2:
 **

 Leonem Nemeum,

-> quem Luna nutrierat

->> in antro amphistomo atrotum,
+> quem Luna nutrierat in antro amphistomo atrotum,

 necavit,

 > cuius pellem pro tegumento habuit.

+Translation:

+Herclules killed the Nemian Lion, whom the moon had nourished in the cave of two mouths.

 **Section 3:
 **